 C:\users\<username>\AppData\Local.
 For Mac and Linux, you can find the folder at the root of your user directory.

-- If you're on Mac or Linux, you'll also need to delete the Microsoft.Developer.IdentityService entry from your OS' keystore.
-On Mac, the keystore is the "Gnome Keychain" application.
-For Linux, the application is usually called "Keyring", but the name may be different depending on your distribution.
+- If you're running Mac or Linux, you'll also need to delete the Microsoft.Developer.IdentityService entry from your operating system's keystore.
+On the Mac, the keystore is the Gnome Keychain application.
+In Linux, the application is typically called Keyring, but the name might differ depending on your distribution.